 However, leaving aside the practical difficulties in imputing prices, it is not appropriate to do so.
 This method would bring into the database imputed daily average prices (largely in M-1) while leaving out actual term prices for the second half of the valuation month.
 A further and in this context undesirable aspect of the (2C) method would be to give as much weight to a business day on which a low volume spot deal has been done as to a day on which several term prices representing a much larger volume have been included in the database.

+Top of page

 5. APPLICATION OF (2D)(b) TO LPGs

 In looking for a method of valuation which is ‘appropriate in the circumstances’ under (2D)(b), the first step is to include all Tier 1 spot sales entered into in the relevant VRP where the contract satisfied the Conditions.